 Although cephalohematoma has similar causes, it is usually diagnosed based on the location and type of bleeding.
 In Cephalohematoma, the blood is collected in the skull’s periosteum (outer layer of the skull bone) and not along the suture lines.
 It is a rare condition.

 Caput succedaneum does not usually require any treatment and resolves on its own within a few days (3).
 Trying to drain the scalp swelling by poking may result in infections.

 If the baby has bruising due to caput succedaneum, the risk of developing jaundice increases.
-Pediatricians may prescribe medication to avoid jaundice and its complications, such as brain damage.
+Pediatricians may prescribe medication to avoid jaundice and its complications, such as brain damage or neurologic deficits.

 Complications Of Caput Succedaneum

 Jaundice may emerge due to bruising in caput succedaneum.
 Untreated jaundice may lead to severe complications, such as Kernicterus, where the body has very high bilirubin levels.
 Kernicterus may cause the following damages.

 - Hearing loss

 - Cerebral palsy (a movement disorder)